bvsreyanth/bvsreyanth/README.md

 😄   Pronouns: He/His

-🎓   Studying Computer Science Engineering at Pallavi Engineering College, Hyderabad.
+🎓   Graduated in Computer Science Engineering at Pallavi Engineering College, Hyderabad.

 🔭   I’m currently more into the programming.